Vyrologix Leronlimab Description For 2022

 CytoDyn Inc. announced on November 8, 2021, it had submitted to the U.S. FDA an application for Breakthrough Therapy designation for leronlimab as a potential treatment for mTNBC.
 Previously, the FDA granted CytoDyn Fast Track designation to explore potential indications using leronlimab to treat metastatic cancer.

-Health Canada authorized the emergency use of leronlimab on November 16, 2021, for the treatment of a patient with metastatic triple-negative breast cancer.
+Health Canada authorized the emergency use of leronlimab on November 16, 2021, to treat a patient with metastatic triple-negative breast cancer.

 Vyrologix Leronlimab Side Effects

-Tell your health care provider promptly about any unusual or severe symptoms that develop after you receive this vaccine or directly to Vaccine Adverse Event Reporting System (VAERS).
+Tell your health care provider promptly about any unusual or severe symptoms after receiving this vaccine or directly to Vaccine Adverse Event Reporting System (VAERS).
 The VAERS toll-free number is 1-800-822-7967, or report online to www.vaers.hhs.gov.

 CytoDyn, Inc. Finacial News (OTCQB: CYDY)